AERodgers/plugin_phonetics_practice/README.md

 * A demonstration of how a complex waveform (sawtooth) can be understood as a combination of component (sinusoidal) parts
 * A connected speech transcription / segmentation task.

+V.0.2
+* Added several new activities
+* Added new procedures for feedback, instructions, and a few other things.

 I will add more activities over time.